tytydraco/yessleep/out/Damned.md

 All of the cultists moved at the same time and immediately began to encircle me.
 They weren't that close, but regardless, I almost jumped from my chair.
 Apparently, they were giving me no warning.

-It was time to be 'damned'.
+It was time to be "damned".

 When the cultists finished encircling me, they went to their knees, put their hands on the floor, and bowed their heads toward the ground.